CobbleSword/NachoSpigot/README.md

 **Download:** [https://nacho.sculas.xyz/](https://nacho.sculas.xyz/)

-I will maintain this version, because the official NachoSpigot is no longer maintained.
-If you know any patches that will help out, please create an issue or better create a PR so I can merge it.

 #### Building / Compiling
 To build, clone the repo, and run `mvn clean package` in the NachoSpigot directory.